Roman–Parthian War of 161–166: Origins to Lucius' dispatch, 161-162

 There was threat of war on other frontiers as well—in Britain, and in Raetia and Upper Germany, where the Chatti of the Taunus mountains had recently crossed over the limes.
 Marcus Aurelius, who had become emperor on Pius' death on 7 March 161, was unprepared.
-Pius seems to have given him no military experience; the biographer writes that Marcus spent the whole of Pius' twenty-three-year reign at the emperor's side—and not in the provinces, where most previous emperors had spent their early careers.
-Marcus made the necessary appointments: Marcus Statius Priscus, the governor of Britain, was sent to replace Severianus as governor of Cappadocia, and was in turn replaced by Sextus Calpurnius Agricola.
+Pius seems to have given him no military experience; the Historia Augusta states that Marcus spent the whole of Pius' twenty-three-year reign at the emperor's side, and not in the provinces where most previous emperors had spent their early careers.
+Marcus sent Marcus Statius Priscus to replace Severianus as governor of Cappadocia, while Sextus Calpurnius Agricola took Priscus' place as governor of Britain.

 More bad news arrived: Attidius Cornelianus' army had been defeated in battle against the Parthians, and retreated in disarray.
 Reinforcements were dispatched for the Parthian frontier.
 Publius Julius Geminius Marcianus, an African senator commanding X Gemina at Vindobona (Vienna), left for Cappadocia with vexillations from the Danubian legions.
 Three full legions were also sent east: I Minervia from Bonn in Upper Germany, II Adiutrix from Aquincum, and V Macedonica from Troesmis.
 The northern frontiers were strategically weakened; frontier governors were told to avoid conflict wherever possible.
 Attidius Cornelianus himself was replaced by M. Annius Libo, Marcus' first cousin.
 He was young—his first consulship was in 161, so he was probably in his early thirties—and, as a mere patrician, lacked military experience.
 Marcus had chosen a reliable man rather than a talented one.